glossgen/glossgen-streamlit/README.md

 GlossGen is an AI-powered data exploration and glossary generation tool that helps users understand and document their databases.

+## Contribute
+We welcome contributions to GlossGen!
+Whether you're fixing bugs, adding features, improving documentation, or suggesting enhancements, your help is appreciated.

+### How to Contribute

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Run tests to ensure everything works
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Push to your branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

+### Development Environment

+The project uses Docker for consistent development environments.
+To get started:

 ## Features

 - Connect to multiple database types (MySQL, PostgreSQL, SQL Server)